mtva0001/BlendARGs/README.md

    (b) using BLASTp against the [ResFinderFG2.0 database](https://github.com/RemiGSC/ResFinder_FG_Construction), and (c) using latent ARG database compiled by [Inda-Díaz et al. (2023)](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01479-0).
 4. Identification of mobile genetic elements (MGEs) with [geNomad](https://portal.nersc.gov/genomad/index.html).
-5. Applying ordination method (PCoA) on the k-mer profiles of protein-encoding genes to link MGEs with HGT-mediated genes.
+5. Applying ordination method (PCoA) on the k-mer profiles of protein-encoding genes to associate MGEs with HGT-mediated genes of MAGs.

 The results of the project are presented in our preprint: ....